clap-rs/clap/README.md

 ## What's New

+Here's whats new in 2.29.1:

+* Debloats clap by deduplicating logic and refactors for a ~57% decrease in code size!
+This is with zero functinoality lost, and a slight perf increase!
+* Change the bash completion script code generation to support hyphens.
+* Fix completion of long option values in ZSH completions
+* Fixes broken links in docs
+* Updates contributors list
+* Fixes the ripgrep benchmark by adding a value to a flag that expects it

 Here's whats new in 2.29.0:

 * **Arg:**  adds Arg::hide_env_values(bool) which allows one to hide any current env values and display only the key in help messages